All Episodes

 It has roots.

-Normally this game is played at night, but this year the two teams are not really going anywhere, so they've moved the game to 3:30 in the afternoon.
+Normally, this game is played at night, but this year the two teams are not really going anywhere, so they've moved the game to 3.30 in the afternoon.

-Because if you care about your country, everybody in America roots for Mizzou on Saturday afternoon.
+But I want to talk to all of you in Kansas right now, because if you care about your country, everybody in America roots for Missoula on Saturday afternoon.

 And here's why.

-The University of Missouri is opposing federal legislation that would put caps on its greenhouse gas emissions because those limits would cost millions, according to the University of Missouri System President Gary Forsey.
+The University of Missouri is opposing federal legislation that would put caps on its greenhouse gas emissions because those limits would cost millions, according to the University of Missouri system president Gary Forsey.

 He has said this in a letter to federal lawmakers.